SteveBenton6/garden_tips_full-stack/README.md

 - User Garden Tip View
 	- Add a button in the Navigation Menu - Show All Garden Tips
   - Display all the Garden Tips raised by the logged in User.
-  - Speed up finding and editing..
+  - Speed up finding and editing.

 ## Design

--   ### Two Page Core Site
+-   ### "Three" Page Core Site
     -  The core of the site is based on the Home Page, which contains the active Garden Tip infomration for users, an About page which describes the purpose of the site and a detailed individual tip page reached by clicking a specific Garden Tip title.

 -   ### Action Screens
     -  Clicking links brings up other views - e.g. User Registration, User Login, Create New Garden Tip, Edit New Garden Tip, Delete Garden Tip, Logout, etc.  On completion of these activites the user is typically returned to the Home page.

 -   ### Colour Scheme
     -  For a Gardening site, Green will be the predominant colour.
 Much of this is provided by the images and the feature garden image above the navigation bar.
-A "Hunter Green" - #074507 was used to complement this on the site.
+"Hunter Green" - #074507 was used to complement this across the site.

     [Hunter Green](https://htmlcolorcodes.com/colors/hunter-green/)